Summer Skincare for Baby Eczema

 Light cotton clothes are ideal for hot weather.
 If you find little ones getting hot and itchy while travelling try things like terry towelling covers that can go into buggies and car seats to absorb moisture, I’m sure a clean towel placed into a buggy would do the same thing.
 As with any small children try and keep them in the shade were possible and out of the midday sun.

-Summer is a joyous time for children and their parents, with a little forethought and preparation you should be able to enjoy the warm and sunny days with your little ones.
+Summer is a fun time for children and their parents, with a little forethought and preparation you should be able to enjoy the warm and sunny days with your little ones.